 When clicking on Sound, this is the popup you are greeted with.
 The most interesting thing about this is the Playlist option: While in the game, music plays, and you can change what kind of music plays.
 The available playlists are:

 YGO: Modern Academia! is essentially a watered down version of Dimension Duels.
 Many things Modern Academia does, Dimension Duels simply did better.
-Infact, at times it feels like Modern Academia was meant to be a replacement for Dimension Duels, as that was taken down by the creator themselves.

 |+GUI is pleasant to look at||-Pointless Structure Decks|